 4. Don't forget what your wedding is all about.

-It is so easy to get caught up in the little details, family drama, and other minutiae of wedding planning and lose sight of the big picture.
+Lastly, it is so easy to get caught up in the little details, family drama, and other minutiae of wedding planning and lose sight of the big picture.
 At the end of your wedding day, no matter what else might have happened, you got married to your person, and that is literally all that matters.

 You got married.
 You did the thing.
 You proclaimed your love out loud for the world to see.
 That's what weddings are all about.